plone/plone.app.relationfield/README.txt

 Overview
 ========

+WARNING: please use the 1.2.x branch instead when you want to work on Plone 4.

 Plone support for z3c.relationfield.
 If this package is installed, you should be able to use z3c.relationfield as per its documentation for Dexterity and Archetypes content.